mead-ml/mead-baseline/docs/baseline.md

 - `PyYAML` is an optional dependency, which, if installed, allows [mead](mead.md) configurations to be provided with YAML instead of JSON
 - When the GPU is used, the code assumes that `cudnn` is available and installed.
 This is critical for good performance.

+## Saving the results

+We provide different [reporting hooks](reporting.md) for displaying the results on console/ saving to a log file or database or visualizations.
+All reporting hooks can be run simultaneously.

 ## Running the codes

 The driver programs available in baseline are: